arno-di-loreto/apihandyman.io/_posts/2022/2022-05-18-what-is-the-openapi-specification.md

 OpenAPI, or the OpenAPI Specification, formerly known as the Swagger Specification, is a machine-readable and human-friendly API description format.
 That short description is correct but does not help to understand what it is OpenAPI: it's the Rosetta Stone of the Web API world.
 Let's see why.
 <!--more-->

+{% capture content %}️This post is an expansion of my "What is OpenAPI in 60 seconds" video.

+{% include video.html title="what-is-openapi" %}{% endcapture %}
+{% include alert.html level="info" content=content %}

 # OpenAPI is a format describing web APIs

 OpenAPI is a format describing "RESTish" web APIs.
 That means APIs that take advantage of the HTTP protocol semantic, relying on `GET /this` and `POST /that` operations, can be described using that format.